inkyblackness/imgui-go-examples/README.md

 This project contains a set of [Go](https://www.golang.org) examples for [imgui-go](https://github.com/inkyblackness/imgui-go), which is a wrapper for [**Dear ImGui**](https://github.com/ocornut/imgui).

-It provides a reference implementation on how to use and integrate ImGui.
+It provides reference implementations on how to use and integrate **Dear ImGui** in Go.

 ![Screenshot](assets/screenshot.png)